bojanpopic/developer.joomlatools.com/extensions/docman/custom-icons.md

-# Custom icons in DOCman
+# Custom Icons in DOCman

 When we released the stable 2.0 releases of our extensions we introduced an icon font to display all our icons.
 If you need to change the icons that we chose it’s possible to override them.
 To follow this tutorial you need a good understanding of CSS and templating/overriding in Joomla.